chauff/cse1500-web-transcripts/Assignment-1.md

 ### 1.3)

-What is the purpose of the `X-UA-Compatible` tag in the header information?
+What is the purpose of the `X-UA-Compatible` or the `X-Cache` tag in the header information (you should have seen one of the two or both - if you saw both, pick one to explain)?

 ### 1.4)